katcipis/sophia/notes/languages/go.md

 from the ground up like Plan9/Inferno/Fuchsia.

-By impossible I mean, you won't have a nice result, specially not a result comparable to another system that was designed with the ground up with the idea in mind.
+By impossible I mean, you won't have a nice result, specially not a result comparable to another system that was designed from the ground up with the idea in mind.
 This is an instance of the principle that not everything can be implemented in an ad-hoc manner.
 Some things need to be embedded on the design from the first day up, they don't lend themselves easily to be added